SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/insertion-sort.md

 ## Concept

 `Insertion sort` is a simple sorting algorithm that builds the final sorted array one item at a time.
-It works by iteratively inserting each element into its proper position within the already sorted portion of the array.
+It works by iteratively inserting each element into its proper position within the already sorted portion of the data set.

 [image]()